kwotsin/TensorFlow-ENet/README.md

 6. Once you've fine-tuned to get your best hyperparameters, there's an option to combine the training and validation datasets together.
 However, if your training dataset is large enough, this won't make a lot of difference.

 ## Implementation and Architectural Changes
-1. By default, skip connections are added to connect the corresponding encoder and decoder portions for better performance.
+1. Skip connections can be added to connect the corresponding encoder and decoder portions for better performance.

 2. The number of initial blocks and the depth of stage 2 residual bottlenecks are tunable hyperparameters.
 This allows you to build a deeper network if required, since ENet is rather lightweight.